Do you demonstrate leadership skills in your public speaking? Here are 10 focusing techniques to make you more dynamic and successful.

 - Make eye contact as you tell the story.
 The story is what the audience is here for, which is how your content affects people.
 Whatever you’re talking about, it’s a story, a narrative.
 In that sense, you're always involved in storytelling.
 Make that your touchstone.

-This article was originally published in 2012.
-This is an updated version.
+This article was previously published in 2018.
+It is updated here.

 You should follow me on Twitter here.